Usealan/alan_api_docs/source/index.html.md

 }
 ```

 Gets list of appointments for a specific user ordered from last.
-If no date range is specified a limit of 500 appointments will be applied. "multiparty" information in the results is optional depending on CPs configuration.
+If no date range is specified a limit of 500 appointments will be applied.
+The "multiparty" data in the results is optional depending on the CPs configuration.

 ### HTTP Request